Compare

 Does Hydra integrate with the tools Intercom customers usually run alongside it?

-Honestly: not yet to the breadth Intercom offers.
-Intercom has 450+ integrations across CRMs, scheduling, analytics, and marketing. source Hydra ships an API and webhooks on the Scale tier for custom wiring, plus inbound email via reply.hydra-help.com.
-If your stack depends on a specific pre-built Intercom app, list it before you evaluate — Hydra may not have it on day one.
+Honestly, not yet to the breadth Intercom offers.
+Intercom has 450+ integrations across CRMs, scheduling, analytics, and marketing. source Hydra ships an API and webhooks on the Scale tier for custom wiring, native Calendly booking from inside the bot, and inbound email via reply.hydra-help.com.
+If your stack depends on a specific pre-built Intercom app, list it before you evaluate.
+Hydra may not have it on day one.

 How long does Hydra take to set up compared to Intercom?